openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-architecture.rst

 * An abstraction layer will be provided to enable the choice of multiple technologies for implementing an Open edX event bus.

-  * See `ADR on Multiple Event Types Per Topic`_ to learn more about the requirement of Open edX event bus implementations to support multiple event types per topic.
+  * See :ref:`ADR on Multiple Event Types Per Topic <openedx-events:ADR-10>` to learn more about the requirement of Open edX event bus implementations to support multiple event types per topic.

 * An initial event bus implementation has been implemented using Kafka.